whitequark/binja_itanium_cxx_abi/README.md

 # Binary Ninja Itanium C++ ABI Plugin

-The Itanium C++ ABI plugin provides an analysis that decodes RTTI and vtables, and discovers new procedures based on virtual function pointers.
+The Itanium C++ ABI plugin provides a custom demangler, an analysis that decodes RTTI and vtables, and discovers new procedures based on virtual function pointers.

+## Custom demangler

+The custom demangler converts the mangled names into abstract syntax trees, allowing to extract more type information than the built-in one.
+For example, it differentiates between complete and base class constructors and destructors.

 ## RTTI and vtable decoding